MarjoleinSpijkerman/Voice-Technology-2022-Master-Thesis-Marjolein-Spijkerman/README.md

-# Voice Technology 2021/2022: Master Thesis by Marjolein Spijkerman
+# Voice Technology 2021/2022: Master Thesis by Marjolein Spijkerman (Work in Progress)

-This GitHub page contains an overview of all the code that I used for the experiments.
+This GitHub page contains an overview of all the code that I used for the experiments. <br/>
+All the python files and jobscripts were run in the Peregrine cluster of the University of Groningen. <br/>
+The shorter code bits in the jupyter notebook that were not computationally complex were run on my own laptop.

 ## The source of the base code and the data set

 As base for the experiments, I used already existing for the MaskCycleGAN-VC.
 This can be found on [https://github.com/GANtastic3/MaskCycleGAN-VC](https://github.com/GANtastic3/MaskCycleGAN-VC).
+To use this MaskCycleGAN-VC, I cloned the GitHub page to Peregrine and setup the conda environment in the same manner that they described on their page.
+To run the python commands that they describe on their page I used jobscript to make them work within Peregrine.

 The data that I used can be found on [http://www.isle.illinois.edu/sst/data/UASpeech/](http://www.isle.illinois.edu/sst/data/UASpeech/).
 To access this data you first need to ask for permission, this is why I cannot share the data on this GitHub page.